shahoob/downdatube/README.md

 ## Installation

-This project is being rewritten
+This project is being rewritten.

+If you're going to still install this, you're going to need `ffmpeg`.
+Just clone the repository, `poetry install` the dependencies, and `poetry run python main.py` with your options, try `poetry run python main.py --help`

+A proper installation instructions section will be made.

 ## :warning: Disclaimer :warning: